gaulfaa/toua-md/archived text/firstrelease.md

 * Trapper actually traps the killers now!
 * Vigilante Buff + turn into modifier
 * Jailor Change (Inspo from TOUE!)
-* Prosecutor does nothing inround and just an excuse to gamethrow in meeting
+* Prosecutor does nothing inround and just an excuse to gamethrow in meeting.
+For that, it is removed.
 * Altruist reworked to actually 'sacrifice themselves' to save another Crew
 * Cleric given Medic's abilities, Medic was removed (this may be reverted)
 * Engineer actually has to fix the sabotages now!
+* Traitor keeps their roles and abilities, however they may change their role to an Impostor.
+They can be guessed as their original Crewmate role, the role they have chosen as an Impsotor, or as "Traitor".
+* Blackmailer now has a red-blue pill situation
 * Eclipsal-Grenadier cannot co-exist (their ability are  merged, however this may be reverted)
 * Soul Collector name change to Reaper.
 Soul Collector is changed to be a member of the Apocalyptic faction (see below)